Nikoletta Szőke

 Nikoletta Szőke is a Hungarian jazz vocalist who won international acclaim as winner of the 2005 Shure Montreux Jazz Voice Competition.
 Since then, she has been pursuing an increasingly successful performing career.

 Biography

 Nikoletta Szőke is a Hungarian jazz singer, born 8 May 1983 in Zalaegerszeg, Hungary.
 She moved to the capital of Budapest at age four and began her studies there.
-Nikoletta, whose father is a professional dulcimer player, showed musical talent at early age, attending musical kindergarten, but then broke off her music career for fourteen years.
+Nikoletta, whose father is a professional dulcimer player, showed musical talent at an early age, attending musical kindergarten, but then broke off her music career for fourteen years.